John M. Bailey was a prominent figure in Connecticut and U. S. politics.

 Bailey served as Democratic National Chairman from 1961 through 1968.

-Bailey was a significant backer of John F. Kennedy.
-Following his assassination in 1963, Bailey and President Johnson oversaw the greatest electoral landslide in United States history during the 1964 elections.
-Democrats won 486 electoral votes for Lyndon B. Johnson and achieved supermajorities in both the U.S. House and Senate.
+Following the assassination of President John F. Kennedy in 1963, Bailey oversaw the greatest electoral landslide in U. S. history.
+In the 1964 election, Lyndon B. Johnson won 486 electoral votes and achieved supermajorities in both the U.S. House and Senate.

 Hartford Courant.
 “John M. Bailey, Democratic Chairman, Dead at 70,” April 11, 1975

 John Moran Bailey, Chairman of the Democratic National Committee, circa 1961.
 Photograph by George Maniatas, Continental Photo Service, New York, from the Democratic National Committee Files, John F. Kennedy Presidential Library and Museum, Boston (DNC-73)